apache/arrow/cpp/README.md

     make format

 These commands require `clang-format-4.0` (and not any other version).
-You may found the required packages for Debian/Ubuntu on https://apt.llvm.org/.
+You may find the required packages at http://releases.llvm.org/download.html or use the Debian/Ubuntu APT repositories on https://apt.llvm.org/.

 Also, if under a Python 3 environment, you need to install a compatible version of `cpplint` using `pip install cpplint`.